olatunjiabel/sc200-soc-portfolio/PROJECT-2-brute-force-detection/README.md

 **What this query does:**
 - Looks for accounts with 3+ failed logins within 10 minutes
 - it displays the EventID which showed 4625 as failure
-- count all failed atttempts and project its IP,Account, and Logontype
+- count all failed attempts and project its IP,Account, and Logontype
 - Returns result where Failed attempts is greater than or equal to 3

 ---